kgrid/kgrid-starter/setup.md

 ### Quick Start

  To install and set up the starter kit, you'll need administrator privileges on your machine, and intermediate skills with installing software and using the command line.
 For instructions on setting up your machine, see ___Section 1.
 Prepare your system___

 1. Download the kgrid-starter source zip from [Kgrid Starter release page (latest version)](https://github.com/kgrid/kgrid-starter/releases/latest) and unzip it (for example on your Desktop).
 Open a terminal window, and navigate to the `../kgrid-starter-x.y` folder.

  If using the kgrid-starter USB stick just copy `/kgrid-starter-x.y` to your Desktop—it's already unzipped—then open a terminal window and navigate to the folder. __Skip to step 3__.

-2. Run the `./install-scripts/download.sh`. script to download additional Kgrid components.
+2. Run the `./install-scripts/download` script to download additional Kgrid components.

-3. Start the knowledge grid: `./kg-start.sh` (The first time, this takes a while.)
+3. Start the knowledge grid: `./kg-start` (The first time, this takes a while).
 When it's running, a browser window opens with links to the Kgrid components.
 Confirm that the Cancer Advisor client is working.

-4. Initialize the Library: `./install-scripts/init.sh`.
+4. Initialize the Library: `./install-scripts/init`.
 Once initialized, there should be 6 knowledge objects in the Library matching the Cancer Advisor objects.

-5. To stop the Kgrid: `./kg-stop.sh`
+5. To stop the Kgrid: `./kg-stop`

 #### Windows and Linux users: These instructions are tailored for installing on a Mac.
 Windows users can use the `.bat` files in the kgrid-starter folder, and your operating system commands for navigating, installing, and running some applications may be different.
 See Appendix A for more info.